CyanogenMod/android_frameworks_compile_libbcc/README.rst

   represents the index of such string in this string pool.

 * **Dependencies Table** (OBCC_DependencyTable) - The dependencies table.
-  This table stores the resource name (or file path), the resouece type (rather in APK or on the file system), and the SHA1 checksum.
+  This table stores the resource name (or file path), the resource type (rather in APK or on the file system), and the SHA1 checksum.

 * **Relocation Table** (OBCC_RelocationTable) - *not enabled*